Children in employment

 - give personal care to people in residential care or nursing homes

-Education Welfare Service (RH)
+Education Welfare Service (PV)

 PO Box 3176